Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 ## Create playlists

-To create and insert a playlist to the database:
+To create and insert a playlist to the database, follow the steps below:

 1. Insert a playlist to the database as a record.